malvent/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile			(moves the file betty from /tmp/ to /tmp/my_first_directory) 8-firstdelete			(deletes the file betty inside /tmp/my_first_directory) 9-firstdirdelete		(deletes the directory my_first_directory thst is in the /tmp directory)
+7-movethatfile			(moves the file betty from /tmp/ to /tmp/my_first_directory) 8-firstdelete			(deletes the file betty inside /tmp/my_first_directory) 9-firstdirdelete		(deletes the directory my_first_directory thst is in the /tmp directory) 10-back				(changes the working directory to the previous one)